austinsonger/Policy-Portal/privacy-practice-and-consent.md

 |       |      |             |           |         |
 |       |      |             |           |         |

-\<PlaceHolder> is committed to protecting the privacy of our customers.
+`<Company Placeholder>` is committed to protecting the privacy of our customers.

 ### Policy Statements

-\<PlaceHolder> policy requires that:
+`<Company Placeholder>` policy requires that:

-(a) Privacy policy shall be made available to inform Customers how \<PlaceHolder> collects, uses, secures and shares customer information.
+(a) Privacy policy shall be made available to inform Customers how `<Company Placeholder>` collects, uses, secures and shares customer information.

 (b) Valid consent must be obtained for data collected from a Customer and the purposes data is used for must be provided.
 Customer must be provided an option to opt-in or opt-out.